Skip to main content

 Eugen Kment

-Trained painter.
-From 1976 to 1983, graphic artist in Munich, working for advertising agencies and — from around 1979 — for Fix und Foxi.
-At Comicon (Rolf Kauka), alongside Peter Wiechmann and Fred Kipka, his role was to align an international team of illustrators to one shared style.
-For the Rolf Kauka Gold Comic Buch he created the characters Plitsch und Platsch.
+From 1976 to 1983, a young graphic artist in Munich, living in the Westend, working for advertising agencies and — from around 1979 — for Fix und Foxi.
+At Comicon (Rolf Kauka), by his own account, he was the "third hand" after Peter Wiechmann and Fred Kipka: he drew few comics himself; his task was to bring an international team of illustrators, scattered across the globe, into one shared style.

 In 1988 he published his own gag series Das kleine grüne Krokodil und seine Freunde at FMZ Verlag.

-Advertising work for McDonald, ATTAC, Benko, Biene Sumsi and others.
-Since 01.01.1993, with Christopher Temt, as KMENTEMT.
+Advertising work for McDonald's, ATTAC, Benko, Biene Sumsi and others.

 Art and his suitors